stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 [^trypophobia]: This January during a 5-day workshop 6 high-school students participated in a rather NSFL project - constructing a neural network for detecting trypophobia triggers, see e.g. [grzegorz225/trypophobia-detector](https://github.com/grzegorz225/trypophobia-detector) and [cytadela8/trypophobia_detector](https://github.com/cytadela8/trypophobia_detector/).
 [^unreasonable]: The title alludes to [The Unreasonable Effectiveness of Mathematics in the Natural Sciences](http://www.dartmouth.edu/~matc/MathDrama/reading/Wigner.html) by Eugene Wigner (1960), one of my favourite texts in philosophy of science.
 Along with [More is Different](https://www.physics.ohio-state.edu/~jay/880/moreisdifferent.pdf) by PW Andreson (1972) and [Genesis and development of a scientific fact](https://www.amazon.com/Genesis-Development-Scientific-Ludwik-Fleck/dp/0226253252/) ([pdf here](http://www.evolocus.com/Textbooks/Fleck1979.pdf)) by Ludwik Fleck (1935).
 [^quantum]: If your background is in quantum information, the only thing you need to change is ℂ to ℝ. Just expect less tensor structure, but more convolutions.
+[^theano]: Is it only me, or does *Theano tensor dimension order* sound like some secret convent?
+Before you start searching how to join it: it is about the shape of multi-dimensional arrays: `(samples, channels, x, y)` rather than TensorFlow's `(samples, x, y, channels)`.